shogun70/rsmf-viewer/README.md

   http://localhost:8000/index.html

-This page will prompt you to choose a `rsmf.zip` file.
+This page will prompt you to choose a `rsmf.zip` file or a RSMF email file (`.rsmf` or `.eml`).
 If the file looks like a valid RSMF Zip (i.e. it contains `rsmf_manifest.json`) then it will be opened for viewing.
+Otherwise the file is expected to be an email with an attachment named `rsmf.zip`.

 ### Online viewer